What is Japan's history with gin?

 The popular gins in Japan right now tend to use a selection of Japanese botanicals, as well as a handful that are used traditionally in gin production.

-Suntory’s exciting new ROKU (six) gin, is named so due to the six Japanese botanicals used in its distillation.
+Suntory’s ROKU (six) gin, is named so due to the six Japanese botanicals used in its distillation.
 These include cherry blossoms, cherry leaves, green tea, refined green tea, Japanese pepper and yuzu.

-The Nikka Coffey Gin also includes several Japanese botanicals, and the Kyoto Distillery, which produces the Ki No Bi gin, prides itself in using ingredients local to Kyoto, Japan.
+Nikka Coffey Gin also includes several Japanese botanicals, and the Kyoto Distillery, which produces Ki No Bi gin, prides itself in using ingredients local to Kyoto, Japan.